-This church was the headquarters for Robert Kett and his men, so it was given the nickname “Kett’s Castle.”
+This church became the headquarters for Robert Kett and his men, so it was given the nickname “Kett’s Castle.”
 All that remains now are some stone walls that are in ruins.

 #5 Herb Garden

 Among the ruins of St. Michael’s Church, there is now an herb garden.
 It is maintained by the Friends of Kett’s Heights volunteers.
-You can sit on the stone bench and enjoy the smells of fresh herbs.
+You can sit on the stone bench and take in the smells of fresh herbs.

 Make sure you bring your camera when you visit Kett’s Heights as you will get one of the best panoramic views of Norwich.
 It looks west over the city centre.

-There is a bench so that you can sit and take it all in.
+Both areas having seating so that you can relax and take it all in.
 From here you can see some of Norwich’s most iconic sites including the Anglican Cathedral, the Catholic Cathedral, the Castle, City Hall, the Ethelbert Gate, and 18 other medieval churches.